DevlessTeam/docs/services.md

 }
 ```

-There are three **ACLs ** there is ` public` which makes the method publicly available to anyone. `protected` which requires uses to authenticate to gain access to the method. `private` blocks all calls made from the outside world.
+There are three **ACLs ** there is `public` which makes the method publicly available to anyone. `protected` which requires uses to authenticate to gain access to the method. `private` blocks all calls made from the outside world.
 This means the method can only be accessed within another module  no where else.
 To use  a module within another , you may use the `run` method within the   Rules section in the  service you will like to use this in .
 EG: `->beforeQuerying()->run('mailer', 'sendEmail', ['hello', 'message goes here', 'joe@email.com'])->getResult($state)->succeedWith($state)` .

 **TODO:**How the ACLs work and affect the methods and how to use services within other services

-**Adding a management interface  to your Module**
+### **Adding a management interface  to your Module**

+You may have noticed the `docs:UI` button on each service listed on the **All Service** section.
+Clicking on this lists out all the methods you currently have in the **ActionClass** of that service on adding another this will be automagically added with the docs as well.

+The `index.blade/php` is the file responsible for the rendering of this docs

+You may customise this to serve as an Admin panel for that particular service/Module.

 **Modules**